 So all in all, strong glutes protect your hips, knee, and ankles.

 3. Improved Athletic Performance

 What if I tell you that the gluteus maximus is one of the strongest muscle of the human body?

 At first glance, this might sound confusing, but it is true.

-This means, with strong glutes performance in various sports-specific areas like speed, acceleration, distance and endurance can benefit enormously from proper glutes workout.
+This means, with strong glutes performance in various sports-specific areas like speed, acceleration, distance, and endurance can benefit enormously from regular glutes workout.

 Moreover, there are two other benefits, but these ones are more general and not glutes specific.

 1. Increased Bone Density

 The older we get, the old and damaged bones are dismantled faster than the body is capable of forming new bones.